no-scientist-is-an-island/no-scientist-is-an-island.github.io/docs/start-here/registry-setup/registry-setup.md

 In accordance with Psych-DS, we suggest recording some or all of the following information for each variable: name, description, value, identifier, minValue, maxValue, levels, levelsOrdered, na, naValue, alternateName, privacy (see Section 6.1.1 of [Psych-DS](https://docs.google.com/document/d/1u8o5jnWk0Iqp\_J06PTu5NjBfVsdoPbBhstht6W0fFp0/edit) for more details)

-Additional meta-data that we recommend specifically for derived variables is described below:  Additional meta-data that we recommend specifically for derived variables is described below:
+Additional meta-data that we recommend specifically for derived variables is described below:

 | Name            | Schema.org type | Definition |
 | --------------- | --------------- | ---------- |